Trio of space station crewmembers set for landing

 The departure of Borisenko, Samokutyaev and Garan will leave Fossum, Japanese astronaut Satoshi Furukawa and Russia's Sergei Volkov, on their own for an extended two-month period.

-The Progress launch failure is believed to have been caused by blockage in a kerosene fuel line blockage.
+The Progress launch failure is believed to have been caused by blockage in a kerosene fuel line.
 Russia plans to fly another cargo ship on October 30 before launching the next station crew.

 With the retirement of the U.S. space shuttles this summer, crews can reach the station only aboard Russian rockets.
 China, the only other country able to fly people into orbit, is not a partner in the space station.